Lion's Mane mushroom fruiting body beside supplement capsules and research journal on a dark surface

 Can Bacopa Monnieri cause nausea?

-Nausea is the most commonly reported adverse effect of Bacopa Monnieri and occurs primarily when it is taken on an empty stomach.
+Nausea is the most commonly reported adverse effect of Bacopa Monnieri and occurs primarily — almost exclusively — when it is taken on an empty stomach.
 The active bacosides are fat-soluble and require dietary fat for optimal absorption; without food, they can cause digestive irritation.
 Taking Bacopa with a meal containing dietary fat eliminates nausea in the vast majority of users.
+The clinical meta-analysis of nine trials found that gastrointestinal effects were the primary adverse event but were mild and resolved with appropriate timing.
 If you experience nausea from Bacopa, correct the timing before concluding the compound is causing adverse effects.

 Is Bacopa Monnieri safe for long-term use?

 Bacopa Monnieri has an excellent long-term safety profile supported by over three thousand years of traditional human use and multiple modern clinical trials extending to 12 weeks or longer without serious adverse events.
 No dependency or withdrawal profile has been identified.
-The primary safety considerations are thyroid medication interactions and the gastrointestinal effects that occur when it is taken without food.
+The primary safety considerations are thyroid medication interactions (Bacopa may affect thyroid hormone metabolism) and the gastrointestinal effects that occur when it is taken without food.
 For healthy adults without thyroid conditions or thyroid medication use, long-term daily use at 300mg with food represents a well-supported, low-risk intervention.

 Is Bacopa Monnieri Worth Taking?
 The Evidence-Based Verdict